yoniker/PokerVault/Courses/Saulo Costa/GTO blueprint/Module 1 - GTO execution.md

 So, when I execute/study, my goal is to find:
 1. The appropriate bet sizing (from the pool of predefined sizes)
 2. The appropriate bucket for my hand (from the pool of predefined 5 buckets) When I pick the bet sizing/frequency, I need to think about what region of my opponent's range I make indifferent.
-When it comes to indifference, the more of the range I make indifferent the better, and the stronger the hands I can make in different the better.